best-ski-resorts-in-south-korea

 Elysian Gangchon Ski Resort (엘리시안 강촌 스키장)

 Elysian Gangchon Ski Resort is the only ski resort in South Korea accessible by subway and ITX train.
 The convenient 6-person lifts ensure a short lift wait time.
 Eight of the ten slopes at Elysian Gangchon Ski Resort are designed for beginners to intermediates, and it also has a practice slope for beginners.
-This makes the Elysian Gangchon Ski Resort perfect for anyone just starting out skiing or snowboarding.
+This makes the Elysian Gangchon Ski Resort perfect for anyone just starting out skiing or snowboarding in South Korea.
 You can also take English-speaking skiing lessons here.

 Address: 688, Bukhangangbyeon-gil, Chuncheon-si, Gangwon-do 강원도 춘천시 남산면 북한강변길 688 (남산면)